 To move from there to keeping for England in Tests was going to prove difficult.
-England already had a problem on their hands trying to decide between Bob Taylor and Knott for the top job.
+England already had a problem on their hands trying to decide between Bob Taylor and Alan Knott for the top job.
 French had to wait until these two retired in 1984.
-In the winter which followed French travelled with the England side to India, as no.2 to Downton.
-Downton kept in the Tests, due to his batting ability, but French did make his ODI debut at Chandigarh.
+In the winter which followed French travelled with the England side to India, as deputy to Paul Downton who kept in the Tests, again, largely due to his batting ability, but French made his ODI debut at Chandigarh.
 French played the first of his 16 tests in 1986, when he appeared both against New Zealand and India.